An Investigation of FID 123472 Ophthalmic Solution to Vehicle for the Reduction of Ocular Redness in Adults

 • Willing and able to follow all instructions and attend all study visits.

-• History of redness relief eyedrop use within the last 6 months, or an interest in using redness relief drops, or would benefit from the use of redness relief drops in the investigator's opinion.
+• History of redness relief eyedrop use within the last 6 months, or an interest in using over-the-counter redness relief drops, or would benefit from the use of redness relief drops in the investigator's opinion.

 • Other protocol-defined inclusion criteria may apply.